NEW HOMES FOR SCOTLAND’S WEE FIVE

 GET MORE WILDLIFE

-Creating a wildlife garden with the habitats as well as ‘homes’ will provide for insects, birds, bats, other small mammals, frogs, toads etc. This can be done in even a tiny area.If you have limited resources you can still improve your Biodiversity on a budget.
+Creating a wildlife garden with the habitats as well as ‘homes’ will provide for insects, birds, bats, other small mammals, frogs, toads etc. This can be done in even a tiny area.Whatever your resources, we can all take steps to improve local biodiversity.

 More helpful hints and tips can be found at Scottish Wildlife Trust who also have advice on building small ponds.